codepath/android_guides/Handling-Configuration-Changes.md

     mListState = state.getParcelable(LIST_STATE);
 }

 @Override
 protected void onResume() {
     super.onResume();
-    loadData(); // make sure data has been reloaded into adapter first if (mListState != null) {
+    loadData(); // make sure data has been reloaded into adapter first
+    // ONLY call this part once the data items have been loaded back into the adapter
+    // for example, inside a success callback from the network if (mListState != null) {
         myListView.onRestoreInstanceState(mListState);
         mListState = null;